METALS-Aluminium hovers near 6-week low, at risk from oversupply

 "China is producing and exporting more aluminium.
 Rising stocks do not signal a tight market," said Julius Baer analyst Carsten Menke.
 "Production costs have come down because coal prices are lower."

-EXPORTS: China's aluminium exports are rising.
+EXPORTS: China's aluminium exports have risen in recent months.
 In May the country exported 460,000 tonnes of unwrought aluminium and aluminium products, up from April's 430,000 tonnes.

-OUTPUT: China's aluminium production last year accounted for 55 percent of the global total, estimated at nearly 59 million tonnes, according to International Aluminium Institute.
+OUTPUT: Data from the International Aluminium Institute showed China's aluminium production last year accounted for 55 percent of the global total, estimated at nearly 59 million tonnes.
 Its output has been rising since March.

-INVENTORIES: Aluminium stocks in LME warehouses are up around 13,000 tonnes this week to above 1.43 million tonnes.
+LME INVENTORIES: Aluminium stocks in LME approved warehouses are up around 13,000 tonnes this week to above 1.43 million tonnes.

 POWER: Electricity, generated by burning coal, accounts for 30 to 40 percent of aluminium production costs in China.
 Lower coal prices cut output costs and boost margins.

-HIGH: Aluminium hit $1,981 in March, its highest since December 2014 on expectations of falling supplies from China, where an environmental crackdown could mean output cuts during the winter months starting in November.
+HIGH PRICES: Aluminium prices hit $1,981 in March, their highest since December 2014 on expectations of falling supplies from China, where an environmental crackdown could mean output cuts during the winter months starting in November.

 POLLUTION: The crackdown on pollution is part of a broader move to reduce overcapacity, boost revenues and help improve banks' balance sheets under pressure from non-performing loans, said Goldman Sachs analyst Max Layton.